FORGE: Force-Guided Exploration for Robust Contact-Rich Manipulation under Uncertainty: ACKNOWLEDGMENT

 \textbf{Gearbox Design}: Note, we also designed a ``lock'' for the gear carrier which is removed by the robot after the small gears are inserted.
 This ensures a fixed base during the small gear insertions (see video).

-\textbf{Policy Selection}: The M16 policy was chosen as the best policy from our main evaluation ({\sysName} No Force).
-All other policies were trained using the {\sysName} framework including force observations.
+\textbf{Policy Selection}: All policies were trained using the {\sysName} framework including force observations.
 We trained one policy per task without any additional checkpoint selection procedure.
+The M16 policy was chosen as the best policy from our main evaluation.
 For the gearbox experiments only, we selected high control stiffness for the roll and pitch dimensions of the impedance controller, as the policy does not generate actions for these degrees of freedom.

 \textbf{Task Execution}: To pick up the held parts, we assume a known grasp location which was predetermined (with small noise from placement error).
 However, the location of the corresponding fixed parts were estimated from the \emph{IndustReal} perception system \cite{tang2023industreal}.
 Grasping and movement to the initial state for policy execution was performed with a standard position controller.
 No additional artificial noise or initial-state randomization was added for the gearbox experiments.